Downtown Seattle rally draws hundreds in support of Palestinians

 Fighting has escalated after Hamas blindsided the Israeli government two weeks ago.
 The Hamas attacks on southern Israel killed over 1,400 civilians and troops and took large numbers of civilians hostage, according to government officials.
 More than 4,300 people have been killed in Gaza, including the disputed 500-person death toll from a hospital explosion, the Hamas-run Health Ministry has reported.

-The Rafah border in Egypt opened Friday to let a trickle of needed aid into the besieged Palestinian territory.
+The Rafah border crossing in Egypt opened Saturday to let a trickle of needed aid into the besieged Palestinian territory.
 A United Nations monitor said more aid is needed, though, and Doctors Without Borders says Gaza’s health care system is “facing collapse.”

 Meanwhile, two Americans taken hostage by Hamas — Illinois resident Judith Raanan and her 17-year-old daughter, Natalie — were freed after two weeks in captivity.

-Note: CORRECTION: An earlier version of this story gave the incorrect day for when aid trucks were allowed into Gaza from Egypt.